NUTRITION CONSULTANCY

 The lymph is colourless fluid similar to the blood.
 Its main functions are:

-To break down harmful substances (waste products, viruses, bacteria, cancer cells).
+To break down harmful substances (waste products, viruses, bacteria, cancer cells) by pushing the lymph towards the lymphatic channels.

-To transport nutrients, vitamins, hormones, etc. throughout the body.
+To transport nutrients, vitamins, hormones and enzymes throughout the body.

 To strengthen the body’s immune system by producing white blood cells.

-The lymph nodes are cleansing stations, situated along the source of lymphatic vessels, which swell up when the body is ill.
+The lymph nodes are cleansing stations, situated along the course of lymphatic pathways, which swell up when the body is ill.
 The nodes filter out and destroy toxic material collected from the body via the lymph.
 During the course of any infection, the nodes become enlarged, often painful and inflamed.
-The nodes are located in the neck, the armpits, abdomen and the groin; they most commonly swell up in the course of a disease.
+The nodes are located in the neck, the armpits, abdomen and the groin; they most commonly swell up in the course of an illness.

 The Benefits of MLD